 Agatha Christie meets historical drama in Jean-Jacques Annaud's medieval whodunnit murder mystery.

-Based on the 1980 novel by Umberto Eco, The Name of the Rose follows a Franciscan friar (Sean Connery) called upon to solve the mystery of an apparent suicide in an Italian abbey.
+Based on the 1980 novel by Umberto Eco, The Name of the Rose follows a Franciscan friar (played by Sean Connery) who's called upon to solve the mystery of an apparent suicide at an Italian abbey.

 Although Annaud couldn't possibly fit the whole book into a single film—and what's with that happy ending?—The Name of the Rose is still an intelligent and detailed slice of fictionalized history.